Journal: Interview with Trippen's Collaborator HYDRA

 ** So how did HYDRA emerge?**

 For all my life, I struggled with body image, depression and anxiety.
-In the past few years, I gradually came to the realization that this was just a need to create a reality that didn't exist, whilst being forced to live in one I didn't agree with.
+In the past few years, I gradually came to the realization that this was related to a need to create a reality that didn't exist, whilst being forced to live in one I didn't agree with.
 Then, everything I went through manifested in HYDRA, it not only became my form of personal healing but also unveiled the universal nature of these struggles I encountered.
 The more I shared the more relatable it became.
 This led me to seek a way to release the tension between how we interact with ourselves and one another to begin establishing trust.

 **How have you tried to achieve this?**